O'Hara Waltham Dial factory

 The O'Hara Waltham Dial factory was a historic building at 74 Rumford Avenue in Waltham, Massachusetts.
-The three story brick structure was built in 1897 by Daniel O'Hara, and housed his company, a spinoff from the Waltham Watch Company which specialized in the manufacture of a variety of clock faces.
+The three-story brick structure was built in 1897 by Daniel O'Hara, and housed his company, a spinoff from the Waltham Watch Company which specialized in the manufacture of a variety of clock faces.
 The building had distinctive corner towers with paneled brick surfaces, although these were a later (early 1900s) addition.
 O'Hara's company operated until the late 1950s; the facility was then used in the manufacture of traffic signals and luggage.

 The building was listed on the National Register of Historic Places in 1989.

-On April 5, 2019 the city of Waltham issued a Notice of Unsafe Structure for the building.
+On April 5, 2019, the city of Waltham issued a Notice of Unsafe Structure for the building.
 On June 12, 2019 it was decided that the building was beyond repair and was subsequently demolished.
-The lot is currently vacant with some of the original foundations remaining.
+The lot is currently vacant, and some of the original foundations remain.